Trasimène: Infrastructure

 The improvement of internal communications was considered vital for both economic development and administrative efficiency.
 Several towns within the same canton lacked practicable roads during winter, including Norcia with Spoleto, Orvieto with Todi, and Città di Castello with Perugia.
 Landowners, entrepreneurs, engineers, and rural workers all had vested interests in road construction and maintenance.
 While Roederer initially complained of the lack of French engineers, by 1812 he expressed appreciation for the honesty and competence of local staff, though noting deficiencies in their supervision of works.

 Management of road networks faced further disruption when the imperial decree of 16 December 1811 reclassified imperial roads, leaving only four under state responsibility and transferring the burden of the others to departmental finances.
 Roederer convened the departmental council, which voted an extraordinary tax of 12 additional centimes on land for 13 years to fund the projects.

-Priority routes included Norcia–Spoleto, Spoleto–Todi, Todi–Orvieto, Orvieto–Montefiascone, Todi–Perugia, Perugia–Città di Castello, and Perugia–Città della Pieve, then described as little more than mule paths.
+In 1813 the territory was served by a network of eight departmental roads, maintained at the expense of the department.
+The principal roads included Montefiascone–Spoleto via Orvieto and Todi; Narni–Perugia via Todi; Spoleto–Norcia via Cerreto and Triponzo; Norcia–Fabriano; Perugia–Gubbio; Rieti–San Gemini via Terni; Perugia–Città di Castello; Perugia–Città della Pieve.

+Funding for the maintenance and repair of these roads was allocated for a 13-year period beginning in 1813, with an annual budget of 102,656 francs, raised through additional taxation and supplementary revenues.
+The routes were then described as little more than mule paths.
 Despite the commitment of funds, delays in authorization from Paris stalled progress, leaving contractors unpaid while they continued maintenance work.